Designing for iOS

 Defer to Content

-Although crisp, beautiful UI and fluid motion are highlights of the iOS experience, the user’s content is at its heart.
+Although a crisp, beautiful UI and fluid motion are highlights of the iOS experience, the user’s content is at its heart.

 Here are some ways to make sure that your designs elevate functionality and defer to the user’s content.